scatyf3/apply_hardware_design_hw/docs/units/procif/fpga_build.md

 * Go to the project folder.
 So, for the scalar adder project this is `/hwdesign/scaler_fun`
 * Activate the virtual environment for the `xilinxutils` package, if has not been activated.
+* Navigate to the Vivado project directory for the board.
+For example `/hwdesign/scalar_fun/scalar_fun_pynqz2/`
 * In the project directory simply run:
 ~~~bash
    collect_overlay